microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 ## Using the in-editor hand input simulation to test a scene

-The in-editor input simulation allows you to test virtual object behavior given a specific type of input such as [hands](InputSimulation/InputSimulationService.md#hand-simulation) or [eyes](EyeTracking/EyeTracking_BasicSetup.md#simulating-eye-tracking-in-the-unity-editor).
+The in-editor input simulation allows you to test virtual object behavior given a specific type of input such as [controllers (i.e. hands, motion controllers)](InputSimulation/InputSimulationService.md#controller-simulation) or [eyes](EyeTracking/EyeTracking_BasicSetup.md#simulating-eye-tracking-in-the-unity-editor).

 How to move around in the scene: